Published on December 17th, 2011 | by Chris Keenan0

 Here are some final tips for everything that isn’t water:

 - When you buy coffee or tea, purchase fair trade varieties.
-Depending on where you reside, these could be local products located right outside your garage door (relatively speaking).
+Depending on where you reside, these could be local products located right outside your door.

 - Another great choice for sustainable coffee is “shade grown.”